samarthdc52-creator/LearningMern/README.md

 # LearningMern
-As a non-tech student learning MERN Full stack
+As a non-tech student learning MERN Full stack development